A Perturbed-Alexander Invariant: Implementation and Power

 \nbpdfInput{Snips/APAI/22.pdf}

 \nbpdfMessage{Snips/APAI/23.pdf}

 \nbpdfOutput{Snips/APAI/24.pdf}

-Some comments are in order: \begin{itemize} \item $\rho_1$ flips its sign when switching to the mirror of a knot.
-Indeed in~\eqref{eq:rho1} both $R_1(c)$ and $\varphi_k$ flip sign under reflection in a plane perpendicular to the plane of the knot diagram.
-Hence $\rho_1$ vanishes on amphicheiral knots, such as $4_1$ and $6_3$ above. \item $\rho_1$ seems to always be divisible by $(T-1)^2$ and seems to always be palindromic ($\rho_1(T)=\rho_1(T^{-1})$).
-We are not sure why this is so. \end{itemize}
+Some comments are in order: \begin{itemize} \item If $\bar{K}$ is the mirror of a knot $K$, then $\rho_1(\bar{K})(T) = -\rho_1(K)(T^{-1})$.
+Indeed in~\eqref{eq:rho1} both $R_1(c)$ and $\varphi_k$ flip sign under reflection in a plane perpendicular to the plane of the knot diagram, and the matrix $A$ and hence also all the $g_{\alpha\beta}$'s are the same except for the substitution $T\to T^{-1}$. \item $\rho_1$ seems to always be divisible by $(T-1)^2$ and seems to always be palindromic ($\rho_1(T)=\rho_1(T^{-1})$).
+We are not sure why this is so. \item The last properties taken together would imply that $\rho_1$ vanishes on amphicheiral knots, such as $4_1$ and $6_3$ above. \end{itemize}

 Next is one of our favourites, a knot from~\cite{GompfScharlemannThompson:Counterexample} (see Figure~\ref{fig:GST48}), which is a potential counterexample to the ribbon$=$slice conjecture~\cite{Fox:Problems}.
 It takes about two minutes to compute $\rho_1$ for this 48 crossing knot (note that Mathematica prints \verb$Timing$ information is seconds, and that this information is highly dependent on the CPU used, how loaded it is, and even on its temperature at the time of the computation):